 If the answer is yes—then read this.
-Per the Camp Lejeune Justice Act, you have two years from August 10, 2022 (the date President Biden signed the Honoring Our PACT Act into law) to start the process of filing a lawsuit.
+Per the Camp Lejeune Justice Act, you have two years from August 10, 2022 (the date President Biden signed the Honoring Our PACT Act into law) to start filing a lawsuit.
 These are the steps to file a Camp Lejeune water contamination lawsuit:

 2. Show documentation of illness.
 You or a family member have medical records stating you developed one of the presumptive illnesses caused by the contaminated water at Camp Lejeune.

 3. File a VA claim.
 You must file a disability claim with Veterans Affairs (VA) by either:

 - Asking for assistance from a Veterans Service Officer (VSO)

 - Go to a VA Regional Office for assistance

 4. Wait for the VA’s decision.
 The average number of days for the VA to complete a claim in July 2022 was 125.3 days (that was before Biden signed the PACT Act).
 This is an excellent time to research lawyers accepting Camp Lejeune water contamination cases.

 5. Lawyer up.
 If you receive a denial from the VA, file a lawsuit.
 Choose a lawyer you trust with solid client reviews and schedule a free consultation.
 You shouldn’t have to pay any money for a consultation.

 6. File your lawsuit.
 Your lawyer will help you file a lawsuit in federal court in the Eastern District of North Carolina.